DrisyaAntose/DrisyaAntose/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Hi, my name is Drisya Antose, and I am a first year Public Policy Management at Carnegie Mellon University.
+I am passionate about data driven decision policymaking, specifically in energy and infrastructure that relates to energy.
+I have research experience in policy however with my master’s degree, I am hoping to leverage new tools to leverage policy making and analysis.
+Currently, I am looking for opportunities that would allow me to use creative data tools within critical policy issues in energy and critical infrastructure.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. Creating translatable graphs for a wider audience, learning nuances in color and other tools.
+2. Gaining data visualization skills that would aid me to succinctly communicate my research.
+3. Developing graph critiquing skills, and ability to give feedback on various visuals.

+# What I hope to do after I graduate

+I hope to work at the intersection of creative tools and critical policy issues, especially using tools to inform a wider audience.

 # Portfolio